Theme

 Onyx sits closer to an internal AI workspace or platform layer than to a simple chatbot.
 It is more relevant to readers evaluating organizational AI tooling than to readers looking only for a lightweight personal assistant.

-Based on the project materials, readers may notice breadth: Onyx combines chat, retrieval, connectors, deep research-style workflows, and model flexibility into one self-hostable system.
+The project materials are useful for checking the breadth: Onyx combines chat, retrieval, connectors, deep research-style workflows, and model flexibility into one self-hostable system.

 Before using